freenas/freenas-docs/userguide/zfsprimer.rst

   vdevs.

 * Some older ZFS documentation recommends that a certain number of disks is needed for each type of RAIDZ in order to achieve optimal performance.
-On systems using LZ4 compression, which is the default for FreeNAS® 9.2.1 and higher, this is no longer true.
+On systems using LZ4 compression, which is the default for %brand% 9.2.1 and higher, this is no longer true.
 See `ZFS RAIDZ stripe width, or: How I Learned to Stop Worrying and Love RAIDZ <http://blog.delphix.com/matt/2014/06/06/zfs-stripe-width/>`_ for details.

 The following resources can also help you determine the RAID configuration best suited to your storage needs: